Nobu Shirase

 Shirase Antarctic Expedition Memorial Museum: A museum that preserves the footsteps of Antarctic explorer Nobu Shirase [Nikaho City, Akita Prefecture]

-Nobu Shirase was the first Japanese explorer to explore the Antarctic.
-His footsteps are preserved in a memorial museum in his birthplace, Nikaho City.
+Nobu Shirasewas the first Japanese explorer to explore Antarctica.
+His legacy is preserved in a memorial museum in Nikaho City, his birthplace.

 The Shirase Antarctic Expedition Memorial Museum is an interesting museum for learning about the relationship between Japan and Antarctica, but it is also known as a museum where you can see something surprising, even though you are in Japan.
 It is a spot that tourists often visit to see this something